-implementation-defined behaviour:
+implementation-defined behaviour

 behaviour where multiple options are permitted by the standard and where each implementation documents how the choice is made

 Note: An example of implementation-defined behaviour is the propagation of the high-order bit when a signed integer is shifted right.
 Implementation-defined behaviours are listed in the C language standard [5] Annex J.3.